CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

   ![xml formatter](images/populateOrderExternalValue.png)

 -  After launching, if you view the values for your latest instance you'll see that the request variable was correctly populated with the incoming payload, but the MyOrderProcess returned nothing because this time orderId was not populated.
-There are many ways in MDW to pull values from a request document and use them in workflow activities like the LDAP adapter.
+There are many ways in MDW to pull values from a request document and use them in workflow activities.
 For simplicity we'll use the XPath binding feature in the process start activity.

 ##### Map an Input Variable Binding:
 - On the Design tab for the Start activity in your process, enter a Binding Expression value of xpath:/MyOrderProcess/orderId mapped to the orderId input variable.